Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Reduced side effects.
 Meditation—a spiritual activity that involves mental focusing to relax the mind—may help control or lessen some of the unpleasant physical side effects of cancer treatment.
 Massage, meditation, and yoga have been shown to help ease lymphedema, the build-up of fluid in the body's tissues that commonly occurs during cancer treatment.

 Comfort at the end of life.
 If someone with cancer is nearing death, he or she may find comfort through certain religious customs or rituals.
 The patient's family may also be more at peace with a religious or spiritually-oriented funeral or memorial service.
-Terminally ill cancer patients should openly discuss their spiritual preferences with their families and doctors well in advance to ensure that their wishes are honored.
+Terminally ill cancer patients should openly discuss their spiritual preferences with their families and healthcare providers well in advance to ensure that their wishes are honored.

 Greater feelings of personal growth.
 People who engage in spiritual activities during their cancer treatment may be more likely to feel that the experience of being ill has changed them for the better.
 On the other hand, religious people who feel angry at or forsaken by their god may have a harder time dealing with the difficult emotions related to their illness.

 Some people believe that their cancer can be cured through prayer or other religious activities rather than conventional treatments.
 Although there have been reports of prayer leading to tumor regression, religious practices have not been scientifically shown to cure any physical illnesses.
 Some people who undergo faith healing sessions may feel better after the experience, but experts believe this may be because of the placebo effect, an improvement in symptoms that occurs because of a person's belief that the treatment will work.
 Symptom relief from the placebo effect is usually short-lived.

 Cancer patients who choose to refuse or delay traditional medical treatments in favor of faith healing may have serious health consequences.
 Participating in faith-based activities, however, may help improve or maintain quality of life during the most agonizing parts of your illness.